Kat24C/Mushrooms/README.md

   * I confirmed that the form works: it requires entry at every field, the email field will only accept an email, the Tell me more button works.

 ### Bugs
+  * While testing I noticed the navigation links on the recipe page and join page did not work.
+  * I fixed this by correcting the code.
+  * On the joining page I had a hyphen by type="email" which I fixed.
+  * My link to the formdrop page I had typed .com instead of .net which has been fixed.

+### * Validation
+* Accessibility
+  * By running my project through lighthouse in devtool, I confirmed that the colours and fonts are easy to read and accessible.